Causality: a decision theoretic approach: Model

-However, our problem differs from Savage's since we incorporate policies that affect the states.
-This added language allows us to distinguish correlations from other types of relations among variables.
-A set of \emph{intervention policies} is a set $\mathcal{P}=\Pi_{i=1}^N(X_i\cup\{\emptyset\})$.
-The interpretation is as follows.
-Let a policy $p\in\mathcal{P}$ be such that $p_i=\emptyset$ for some $i\in \mathcal{N}$.
-Then, this policy leaves variable $i$ unaffected; that is, $i$ is determined as it would have been in a standard Savage world.
-However, if for some $j\in\mathcal{N}$, we have $p_j=x_j\in X_j$, then policy $j$ forces variable $j$ to take the value $x_j$; that is, the value of variable $j$ is not determined as it would have been in a Savage problem but is chosen by the DM.
-Therefore, each policy implies a collection of interventions on the state space.
-Our model is one where the DM first chooses a policy from the set of all policies and then chooses a Savage act from the set of acts defined over the nonintervened variables.
+\paragraph{Policy Interventions} To model causality we extend the Savage framework by incorporating \emph{policy interventions}.
+In contrast with the standard Savage model, policy interventions are a tool with which the DM can control the state's realization.
+Formally, the set of \emph{policy interventions} is the set $\pazocal{P}=\Pi_{i=1}^N(X_i\cup\{\emptyset\})$, interpreted as follows.
+For a policy $p\in\pazocal{P}$, and a variable $i\in\pazocal{N}$, suppose that $p_i=\emptyset$.
+Then, this policy leaves variable $i$ unaffected; that is, $i$ is determined by nature.
+In contrast, suppose that for some other variable, $j\in\pazocal{N}$, $p_j=x_j\in X_j$.
+Then policy $j$ forces variable $j$ to take the value $x_j$; that is, the value of variable $j$ is directly chosen by the DM and not by nature as it was in the Savage model.
+We then say that $j$ is an \emph{intervened variable}.
+Therefore, each policy determines a collection of \emph{interventions} on the state space.